Host Family Opportunities Summer 2019

 The Iraqi Young Leaders Exchange Program (IYLEP) brings English-speaking Iraqi secondary school students to the U.S. for a summer exchange to explore themes of leadership development, civic rights and responsibilities, respect for diversity, and community engagement.

 Host families provide lodging, cultural activities, and meals.
-If you are interested in hosting a student, learn more here.
+If you are interested in hosting a student, apply here.

 The Iraqi Young Leaders Exchange Program (IYLEP) is sponsored by the U.S. Department of State and administered by World Learning.